 The National Federation of the Blind of Louisiana is dedicated to providing opportunities for all blind people.
 Recipients need not be members of the National Federation of the Blind.

 The Scholarship Committee reviews all applications and selects all winners.
-These winners, the same number as there are scholarships to be awarded, will be notified of their selection in writing no later than March 23, 2018 and will be brought to the NFBL state convention at Federation expense.
-The convention is scheduled for the weekend of April 6-8, 2018 in Baton Rouge.
+The winners, the same number as there are scholarships to be awarded, will be notified of their selection in writing no later than March 22, 2019 and will be brought to the NFBL state convention at Federation expense.
+The convention is scheduled for the weekend of April 5-7, 2019 in Shreveport.
 Attendance of the entire convention is mandatory for all winners.
-This year, the winner of our $1,500 scholarship will also receive paid room and transportation to two events--our organization’s national convention, in Orlando, Florida, from July 3-8, 2018 and our Washington Seminar held in January, 2019.
+This year, the winner of our $1,500 NFB of Louisiana Legacy of Leadership Memorial Scholarship will also receive paid room and transportation to two events--our organization’s national convention, in Las Vegas, Nevada, from July 7-12, 2019 and Washington Seminar, held in January 2020.
 The two $1,000 scholarship winners will also be awarded the opportunity to attend Washington Seminar.
 Both national convention and Washington Seminar provide excellent opportunities to meet and network with other blind people and be immersed in the Federation’s positive philosophy and advocacy efforts to change what it means to be blind.
 They also feature student-driven gatherings by and for blind high school and college students.
 Hosted by the National Association of Blind Students (NABS), these meetings are high-energy, informative, and a great opportunity to meet and exchange information with other students and young professionals from around the country.

-A complete application includes a 2018 NFBL Scholarship Application along with the following:
+A complete application includes a 2019 NFB of Louisiana Scholarship Application along with the following:

 Along with your application, please include a letter that provides the following: general background information, a brief description of your education and employment goals, details of noteworthy accomplishments, and a concise summary of alternative techniques you have used to become a successful blind student.
 Finally, tell us how the scholarship would benefit you.